Mac Miller's estate just announced the release of another album.

 It seems that most fans are in agreement that Circles is a positive release, because it's been approved by his family and Miller was already working on it before his death.
 Many are celebrating and reminiscing about Miller, who was a beloved figure and an incredible musician.

 thank for this, thank for everything, thank for your existence, thank to your family for made this, thank you… https://t.co/YhjW4DQMJv— G O N (@G O N)1578509373.0

-Yesterday, Prince's estate announced that it will be releasing an album of never-before-heard recordings of songs that the late legend wrote and sold to other artists.
+However, posthumous releases sometimes raise thorny questions, especially when it's not as clear that the artist actually wanted the material in question to be distributed.
+This summer, a relevant debate ensued when Prince's estate announced that it would be releasing an album of never-before-heard recordings of songs that the late legend wrote and sold to other artists.

 Prince - Purple Rain (Official Video) www.youtube.com

 Still, others raised the alarm, citing the clearly unfinished, unpolished nature of some of the demos—something that a perfectionist like Prince never would have tolerated.
 "Will his 'true' fans really care if the finely wrought production that is the hallmark of the best of Prince isn't present here?
 Is this album selling both artist and audience short?" asks Adrian Yorke, going on to argue that posthumous releases can do a disservice to both fans and artists by providing them with products that do a disservice to their creator's dedication to the quality of their craft.

 Continuing to capitalize on the late star's legacy as they have since his death, Prince's estate has also announced that they will be releasing his unpublished memoir, The Beautiful Ones, this fall; the book will combine Prince's unfinished manuscript with photos, lyrics, and other ephemera.